Sariohara/KihonEngine/README.md

 # KihonEngine

-Kihon Engine is a basic 3D video game engine developed in dotnet core and WPF
+Kihon Engine is a basic 3D engine developed in dotnet core and WPF.
+It can be used for developpinng basic 3D video games.

 ## Getting started

-Launch a video game based on kihon is very basic.
+Create a video game based on Kihon Engine is very easy.

 Just take a look inside the sample project `KihonEngine.SampleGame` .